The Fauquier History Museum at the Old Jail

 Featured Exhibitions at the Old Jail Museum:

-What Women Wore: 1800 - 1940The Fauquier History Museum at the Old Jail is closed Christmas, Thanksgiving, and New Year's Day.
+What Women Wore: 1800 - 1940The Fauquier History Museum at the Old Jail is closed Easter, Christmas, and Thanksgiving.
 During inclement weather, the museum closes when Fauquier County Public Schools close.

 Maximum Security Cell Block